 Andrew Smiler, PhD, is a licensed therapist and an expert on boys, men, and masculinity.
 Dr. Smiler holds a Masters in Clinical Psychology and a PhD in Developmental Psychology.
 He is the author of the award winning "Dating and Sex: A Guide for the 21st Century Teen Boy," as well as “Challenging Casanova: Beyond the stereotype of the promiscuous young male” and co-author of “The Masculine Self,” with renowned researcher Chris Kilmartin.
-Dr. Smiler is the Board President of Male Survivor: National Organization against Male Sexual Victimization.
+Dr. Smiler is the Board President of Male Survivor: National Organization against Male Sexual Victimization and the Editor-in-Chief of Online Publications for the Society for Research on Adolescence.
 He has been featured in the New York Times and Chicago Tribune, and has written for the the Good Men Project, Huffington Post, Shriver Report, and Everyday Feminism.

 As a therapist, Dr. Smiler helps teenage boys and adult men understand themselves and find better ways to communicate with the important people in their life.
 In addition to issues such as depression, anxiety, and family conflict, he also works with clients around issues related to gender identity, sexual orientation, and other issues related to sexuality.
 He conducts both individual therapy and family therapy.